Value Dowel Jig

 - Drill bit.
-For basic projects, a simple brad point drill bit and drill press or drill is all that is needed.
+A simple brad point drill bit and drill press or drill is needed for basic projects.

 - Dowel jig.
-Ranging from $25 to 300 there are many styles of dowel jigs that can cut straight or even angled joints.
+Ranging from $25 to 300, many styles of dowel jigs can cut straight or even angled joints.

 Frequently Asked Questions